joshcrain/joshcrain.io/notes/2023/lobotomized-owl-web-component-slots/lobotomized-owl-web-component-slots.md

 }
 ```

 When I learned this it was a major bummer.
 I wanted to manage the space between slotted elements in the same way, ideally in the same component stylesheet.
 A prescriptive approach, where we target each slotted element is possible.
-But it's a bloated approach and prone to failure.
+But it’s a bloated approach and prone to failure.
 Thus my disappointment in the gap in support for The Lobotomized Owl which utilizes the [universal selector](https://developer.mozilla.org/en-US/docs/Web/CSS/Universal_selectors) to do the heavy lifting.

 Another approach would be to target the component in a separate stylesheet, specifically for the light DOM.
 But spreading out styles among two stylesheets seemed hacky and counter to components.